NatzkaLabsOpenSource/managed-kubernetes/README.md

 ## Quick Start

-### Configure Providers
+### Configure Cloud Providers

-To be able to provision cloud resources using XP we have to create and configure cloud provider resource in Crossplane.
+To be able to provision cloud resources using Crossplane we have to create and configure cloud provider resource in Crossplane.
 This resource stores the cloud information and is used by XP to interact with cloud provider.

 We need to set up two environment variables:
 - base64 encoded cloud credentials